Muthukumar16/kiruthick-python/README.md

 ## How to use

-1. Open the `index.md` to see the list of packages and example files.
+1. Browse the package folders and open the README or example scripts.
-2. Browse the package folders and run example scripts locally using Python 3.x.
+2. Run example scripts locally using Python 3.x: `python3 path/to/example.py`.
-3. Each package contains a README with focused explanations and sample code.
+3. Each package contains focused explanations and sample code.
+4. Try small edits and rerun to learn by experimentation.

 ## Contributing

 Contributions welcome — open issues and PRs to add examples, fixes or explanations.

+## Next ideas / TODOs

+- Add focused READMEs inside each package with short exercises and expected outputs.
+- Add unit tests for examples (pytest) and a CI workflow to run them.
+- Add more intermediate/advanced packages (file handling, modules, OOP, exceptions).